Caterham School: Headmasters

-Ceri Jones is the fourteenth Headmaster of Caterham (or once called 'The Congregational School').
+Ceri Jones is the fourteenth Headmaster of Caterham (or once called 'The Congregational School') and has served in that office since 2015.
+Previously Second Master at Tonbridge School, Jones took over from Julian Thomas, who went on to become Master of Wellington College.
+Jones co-founded the Accelerate and Access educational charity.

 Notable headmasters include Rev. William Hope who was a close lifelong friend of Thomas Carlyle, Allan Mottram who had also been an Old Caterhamian, the historian D.G.E.
 Hall who went on to become a Professor Emeritus at the University of London and Lt Col Terrence Leathem who was involved in leading intelligence operations at Bletchley Park during the Second World War.